 Set an Example.
 Involve your child in the Adoption Process

 Many people steer away from adoption versus purchasing at a pet store because the process is unfamiliar and daunting to them.
-By letting your child become involved in the adoption process you help set the trend from where they will get their pets later in life.
-Setting the example to adopt now not only saves your new pet's life, but many more down the line.
+By letting your child become involved in the adoption process, you help set the trend from where they will get their pets later in life.
+Setting the example to adopt now not only saves your new pet’s life but many more down the line.

 Pick out the animal yourself, don’t let your child do it

 You should not look for a new animal based on color, gender, or age when looking to add a small pet for a child.
-The absolutely most important factor is finding an animal with a very gentle disposition that will give your child a positive experience with that species.
+The most important factor is finding an animal with a very gentle disposition that will give your child a positive experience with that species.

 Stress Care of the animal, be involved

 While the care of the animal falls solely on your shoulders, this does not mean you should discount this valuable lesson in responsibility with your child.
-Make time to spend playing with your child and the pet every day, it is time that benefits everyone involved.
-Make 'Cage Cleaning Day' a fun event.
+Make time to spend playing with your child and the pet every day; it is time that benefits everyone involved.
+Make ‘Cage Cleaning Day’ a fun event.
 Placing the pet in a safe place while you clean the cage together, your child will feel helpful by assisting you in removing soiled bedding, rinsing surfaces, emptying food bowls and cleaning water bottles.
-With very young children, you can further enforce the behavior of animal care by praising them and telling them how happy the pet is thanks to their care.
+With very young children, you can further enforce the behavior of animal care by praising them and telling them how happy the pet is thanks to their attention.

 Make it Fun!

-A lot of kids will unfortunately lose interest in their pets and the mentality of 'Is that all it does?' can certainly be avoided.
-Take your children shopping with you for animal toys, ask them to help you customize the cage, set up playtimes with the animals.
+A lot of kids will, unfortunately, lose interest in their pets and the mentality of ‘Is that all it does?’ can certainly be avoided.
+Take your children shopping with you for animal toys, ask them to help you customize the cage, set up playtime with the animals.
 Secure a room for your pets to free-range in and ask your children to help you find and take out anything dangerous, cover wires and holes they can escape in.
-Have a fun activity and ask your child to help you set up a rodent playground with cardboard boxes, tunnels and hidden snacks.
+Have a fun activity and ask your child to help you set up a rodent playground with cardboard boxes, tunnels, and hidden snacks.
 You can have craft time that involves making safe animal toys for your pets, and healthy animal treats.
 Let your child mix home-made food for your rodents (follow a proper recipe for good nutrition) and encourage them to feed the pets every day with their special food.
-Encourage them to teach their pet simple tricks, even if it's as basic as standing on their hind legs for a treat.
+Encourage them to teach their simple pet tricks, even if it’s as basic as standing on their hind legs for a treat.

 Small children should never be left unattended with pets as injury to either party can occur.
 Stress early on the need to be gentle and attentive to small pets.
 It is best that you have small children seated on the floor before handing them a pet to play with, and just in case (because accidents do happen) make sure they’re in a rodent proofed area in case the animal escapes from them.